Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 For example, when Heartbleed happened, we only needed to update the OpenSSL library, we didn't need to update every program that consumed it separately.

-If RusTLS, the Rust TLS library, has a flaw, every Rust library that uses it will need to be updated and redistributed separately.
+If RusTLS, the Rust TLS library, has a flaw, every Rust program that uses it will need to be updated and redistributed separately.

 However, because Dynamic Libraries are loaded at runtime, we need to communicate with them through a foreign function interface, an FFI.